Desperate Dan

-Desperate Dan is a wild west character in the now-defunct Scottish comic magazine The Dandy, and became its mascot.
-He made his appearance in the first issue which was dated 4 December 1937.
+Desperate Dan is a wild west character in the now-defunct Scottish comic magazine The Dandy.
+He made his appearance in the first issue which was dated 4 December 1937 and became the magazine's mascot.
 He is apparently the world's strongest man, able to lift a cow with one hand.
 The pillow of his (reinforced) bed is filled with building rubble and his beard is so tough he shaves with a blowtorch.

 The character was created by Dudley D. Watkins, originally as an outlaw or ‘desperado’ (hence his name), but evolved into a more sympathetic type, using his strength to help the underdog.
 After Watkins’ death in 1969, the cartoons were drawn by many other artists, principally Ken H. Harrison, though the Watkins canon was often recycled.
 When the Dandy became digital-only in 2012, the Desperate Dan strips were drawn by David Parkins.

 There is a statue of Dan in Dundee, Scotland, where his publishers, D. C. Thomson & Co. are based.

 History

 The strip was drawn by Dudley D. Watkins until his death in 1969.
 Although The Dandy Annuals featured new strips from other artists from then on, the comic continued reprinting Watkins strips until 1983 (though the then Korky the Cat artist Charles Grigg drew new strips for annuals and summer specials), when it was decided to start running new strips.
 These were initially drawn by Peter Davidson, but Ken H. Harrison soon took over as regular artist.
 The following year Dan was promoted to the front cover of The Dandy, replacing Korky who had been there since issue 1.
+In 1993–1994, Ladybird Books published two Desperate Dan books, Desperate Dan and the Cactusman and Desperate Dan: Diamond Disaster, which were also released on cassette, read by Tony Robinson.
 Starting from issue 2985, dated 6 February 1999, Cuddles and Dimples replaced Dan on the front cover.
-This didn't last long, however, as after a readers' poll in 2000, Dan returned to the cover.
-Although Ken Harrison was the main artist from 1983 to 2007, other artists have also occasionally filled in for Harrison, including Tom Williams, David Parkins and Trevor Metcalfe in the early 1990s.
+This did not last long, however, as after a readers' poll in 2000, Dan returned to the cover.
+Although Ken Harrison was the main artist from 1983 to 2007, other artists have also occasionally filled in for Harrison, including Tom Williams, David Parkins, Trevor Metcalfe and Anthony Caluori in the early 1990s.
 John Geering took over the strip between 1994 and 1997, after which Harrison returned as full-time artist (though Steve Bright occasionally acted as a ghost artist as well).
 When The Dandy was redesigned and renamed Dandy Xtreme, the writers used reprints of the old comic strips, until Jamie Smart took over drawing and writing the Desperate Dan comic strips in April 2008.
+In May 2025, a The Dandy Summer Special was published, featuring Smart's Desperate Dan strips.

 Desperate Dan's final appearance left his fate ambiguous after being caught in an oil well explosion.